Print this Pageprinter

 Details

 An excellent light wind site; can be inter-flown with Latrigg.
 The cliff edge requires a take-off with conviction!
+Not good for nil/very light wind forward launches, due to flat top & limited space.
 This is a good reliable thermal site and is in the right place for convergence.
 Also a classic afternoon site in a gentle seabreeze.

 Site Officer